-THART-34 Introduction to Film
+THART-34 Introduction to Film 3.0 units Transferable to CSU/UC

 Study of film as art and its influence on society, including interpretation, criticism, and technical developments; view and discuss fulllength feature films.
 Not open for credit to student with credit in ENGL 34 or HUMAN 34.
 (L)